JuliaGraphics/Luxor.jl/docs/src/basics.md

 @svg juliacircles(150) 400 400 "test" # saves in "test.svg"
 ```

-If you want to create drawings with transparent backgrounds, use the longer form for creating drawings, rather than the macros:
+If you want to create drawings with transparent backgrounds, or located other than in the center, use the longer form rather than the macros:

 ```julia
 Drawing()